tatiananantes/skills-workshops/practicals/servers_and_clients/servers.md

 socket.close
 ```

-Stick that in a ruby file and run it.
-It won't do anything — it'll just sit there.
+Stick that in a ruby file and run it. **It won't do anything.** It'll just sit there.
+That's expected.

-Open up another terminal and type this:
+**Open up a second terminal** and type this:

 ```bash
 $ telnet localhost 2345